archfrog/KioskForge/README.md

 ## Usage
-KioskForge is a simple application that allows you to create, load, edit, and save a *kiosk configuration* - a .INI-style file that defines the kiosk and what it is supposed to do.
+KioskForge is a simple application that allows you to create, load, edit, and save a *kiosk configuration* - an INI-style file that defines the kiosk and what it is supposed to do.
 After that, you can choose to *update* an installation media to apply the configuration during installation.